Vitamin B12 & Metformin – What’s the Connection?

 Should I start taking B12 if I just started Metformin?

 You may not need to preemptively supplement with B12 if you just started taking Metformin.
-Vitamin B12 has many health benefits on its own, but you don’t have to consider supplementation if your only concern is preventing B12 deficiency from Metformin.
+Vitamin B12 has many health benefits on its own.
+But you don’t have to consider supplementation if your only concern is preventing B12 deficiency from Metformin.
 Ask your AgelessRx provider what you should do about B12 deficiency with Metformin before you get started.

 How do I know if I have B12 deficiency?